Kids sail free to Isle of Wight during summer holidaysSponsored

 Give kids the Isle of Wight fun and freedom they deserve

-If you think island breaks are only for summer, you are in for such a treat on the Isle of Wight.
+If you think UK island breaks aren’t for summer, you are in for such a treat on the Isle of Wight.
 Known for its micro climate, temperatures here are often higher than on the mainland.
 Ventnor Botanic Garden on the south coast actually grows several of species of tender plants found nowhere else in the UK.

 Kids go free on Wightlink Ferries so you can afford more Isle of Wight fun